 Question 2: Is Jesus really God?

 Well, when you think about it, you only have three options as to who Jesus Christ was.
 You see, Jesus claimed to be God.
 He said things like, “I am the way, the truth and the life.
 No one comes to the father except through me.”
 He claimed to be God many, many times.
 Now, that means either:

 - He is who he says he was,

 - He was the biggest liar in history, or

 - He was crazy.
 He was a lunatic on the order of the man who calls himself a fried egg.

-Now Jesus didn’t just expect us to believe Him and take Him at His word.
+Now Jesus didn’t just expect us to just believe him and take him at his word.
 He said, “I’m going to prove the claim that I am God.”
 He said, “I’m going to let people kill me on a cross, then let them bury me.
 I’ll be dead for three days and then I’ll come back to life.”
 And, of course, that was the event that changed history.
 The resurrection of Jesus Christ.
-Every person since then refers to Jesus Christ, whether they believe in Him or not.
+Every person since then refers to Jesus Christ, whether they believe in him or not.
 Every time you write a date, A.D. or B.C., what’s the reference point?
 Jesus Christ.
 His life was the event that split history.

 Question 3: Do all religions lead to God?

 Well now, think about the logic of this.
 Can I go into a phone booth and dial any phone number and get home?
 No, there’s only one number that’ll get me home.
 I could be sincere, but I could be sincerely wrong.
 The truth is, all roads don’t lead to Rome and all religions don’t lead to God.